Issue

 }

-When I'm trying to get via auto-generated getter contracts list and modify it from outside, I'm getting exception thrown java.lang.UnsupportedOperationException: null
+When I'm trying to get via auto-generated getter contracts list and modify it from outside, I'm getting exception thrown java.lang.UnsupportedOperationException: null.
+Investigation shows, that in this class the contracts field is being initialized to type ImmutableCollections$ListN.

 I'm able to bypass this by adding following data modification function: